RandProx: Primal-Dual Optimization Algorithms with Randomized Proximal Updates: Introduction

-In this paper, we propose \algn{RandProx} (Algorithm~2), a randomized version of the Primal--Dual Davis--Yin (PDDY) method (Algorithm~1), which a proximal algorithm proposed recently \citep{sal20} and further analyzed in \citet{con22}.
+In this paper, we propose \algn{RandProx} (Algorithm~2), a randomized version of the Primal--Dual Davis--Yin (PDDY) method (Algorithm~1), which is a proximal algorithm proposed recently \citep{sal20} and further analyzed in \citet{con22}.
 In \algn{RandProx}, one proximity operator that appears in the PDDY algorithm is replaced by a stochastic estimate. \algn{RandProx} is \textbf{variance-reduced} \citep{han19,gor202,gow20a}; that is, through the use of control variates, the random noise is mitigated and eventually vanishes, so that the algorithm converges to an exact solution, just like its deterministic counterpart.
+Algorithms with stochastic errors in the computation of proximity operators have been studied, for instance in \citet{com16}, but the errors are typically assumed to decay or some stepsizes are made decaying along the iterations, with a certain rate.
+By contrast, in variance-reduced algorithms such as \algn{RandProx}, which has fixed stepsizes, error compensation is automatic.

 We analyze \algn{RandProx} and prove its linear convergence in the strongly convex setting, with additional results in the convex setting; we leave the nonconvex case, which requires different proof techniques, for future work.
 We mention relationships between our results and related works in the literature throughout the paper.
 In special cases, \algn{RandProx} reduces to Point-SAGA \citep{def16}, the Stochastic Decoupling Method \citep{mis19}, ProxSkip, SplitSkip and Scaffnew \citep{mis22}, and randomized versions of the PAPC \citep{dro15}, PDHG \citep{cha11a} and ADMM \citep{boy11} algorithms.
 They are all generalized and unified within our new framework.
+Thus, \algn{RandProx} paves the way to the design of proximal counterparts of variance-reduced SGD-type algorithms, just like Point-SAGA \citep{def16} is the proximal counterpart of SAGA \citep{def14}.